Prokhladny, Kabardino-Balkarian Republic: History

-It was founded in 1765 by Zaporozhian Cossacks and served as a southern border outpost in the 19th century.
-Town status was granted to it in 1937.
+It was founded in 1765 by Zaporozhian Cossacks.

 Administrative and municipal status

 Within the framework of administrative divisions, Prokhladny serves as the administrative center of Prokhladnensky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of republic significance of Prokhladny—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Prokhladny is incorporated as Prokhladny Urban Okrug.